rekha-balan/azure-docs-test2-pr.nl-NL/articles/log-analytics/log-analytics-data-sources-iis-logs.md

 Configure IIS logs in Log Analytics from the [Data menu in Log Analytics Settings](log-analytics-data-sources.md#configuring-data-sources).
 There is no configuration required other than selecting **Collect W3C format IIS log files**.

-We recommend that when you enable IIS log collection, you should configure the IIS log rollover setting on each server.

 ## <a name="data-collection"></a>Data collection
-Log Analytics collects IIS log entries from each connected source approximately every 15 minutes.
-The agent records its place in each event log that it collects from.
-If the agent goes offline, then Log Analytics collects events from where it last left off, even if those events were created while the agent was offline.
+Log Analytics collects IIS log entries from each agent each time the log is closed and a new one is created.
+This frequency is controlled by the **Log File Rollover Schedule** setting for the IIS site which is once a day by default.
+For example, if the settings is **Hourly**, then Log Analytics will collect the log each hour.
+If the setting is **Daily**, then Log Analytics will collect the log every 24 hours.

 ## <a name="iis-log-record-properties"></a>IIS log record properties
 IIS log records have a type of **W3CIISLog** and have the properties in the following table: